Bearing Witness for the Church

 On Sunday, April 13, 2026 — Orthodox Easter Sunday — President Donald Trump posted an AI-generated image to Truth Social depicting himself as Jesus Christ: white-robed, hands outstretched in a healing pose, surrounded by Americana and divine light.
 The image was deleted by Monday morning after a firestorm of condemnation that united Catholics, Lutherans, Southern Baptists, charismatics, and evangelicals — including some of Trump's most ardent Christian supporters.France 24

 When pressed by reporters, Trump claimed he "thought the image was of him as a doctor."
 Whether that is true, only he knows.
-What is true is that the image was created, approved, and posted — on the day Christians around the world celebrate the Resurrection of Jesus Christ.
-And many of the people who love this president, who prayed for him, who campaigned for him, found they could not look away from what that means.France 24
+What is true is that the image had existed, was selected by him, and was posted from his account — on the day Christians around the world celebrate the Resurrection of Jesus Christ.

 But the image did not emerge in a vacuum.
 It came hours after Trump launched a furious attack on Pope Leo XIV — the first American-born pope in the history of the Church — calling him "weak on crime" and a tool of the "radical left."
 The Pope's offense?
 Quoting the Prince of Peace.
 Leo had condemned Trump's threat to annihilate an entire civilization as "truly unacceptable," and called on the world's leaders, as Jesus did, to choose peace over the sword.Euronews